peterjkingston/Recolor-Guy/README.md

   -Create a more visually appealing user control for selecting to and from spectrums.
   Ideally, this control should have a conical nature, including a cone face, and side view.

+  -Create a selection tool to limit the x,y coordinates of a pixel change, rather than the whole image.